glelis/react/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open a Pull Request.
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Submit a pull request with a clear description of your changes.

 ## License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.